ra972/Ahmed-Data-Analyst-Portfolio/README.md

 The previous and current projects by employing the data analysis and visulizing tools e.g., SQL, Power BI, Python, Matlab, and excel, are listed below

-## Development of a Dynamic PowerBI Dashboard for Real-Time KPI Tracking
+## PROJECT TITLE: Development of a Dynamic PowerBI Dashboard for Real-Time Key Performance Indicator (KPI) Tracking

 I led a Power BI project for a global cycling equipment manufacturing company, aiming to develop a dynamic dashboard to track their KPIs: sales, revenue, and profit.
 The client sought to gain actionable insights with time into their sales performance across diverse markets and product lines.
 The objective was to develop a comprehensive Power BI dashboard that could aggregate, visualize, and analyse sales data to identify key trends, patterns, and performance indicators with real-time.